Titantek/ada-outlier-datastory/content.md

 ## 2.2 Network differences

-For now, we only have been looking at the repartitions of links on the pages with no interest to where those links would redirect to, even though this is probably our most crucial information to conclude wheter the structure of 2024 has really changed compared to 2007.
+For now, we only have been looking at the repartitions of links on the pages with no interested to where those links would redirect to, even though this is probably our most crucial information to conclude wheter the structure of 2024 has really changed compared to 2007.
 In this part we look at how the pages are interconnected and compare it for the two different years.
 To do so we will use the Shortest Path metric.

 <div class="chat">
   <div class="Marty">